WinVector/WVPlots/InstallHelp.md

     devtools::install_github('WinVector/WVPlots',
                             build_vignettes=TRUE)

-If the above fails (some Windows users are seeing "curl" errors) it can be a problem with your machine (perhaps permissions, or no curl library installed), network, anti-virus, or firewall software.
-If it does fail you can try to install <code>WVPlots</code> yourself by doing the following:
+If the above fails it can be a problem with your machine (perhaps permissions, or not curl library installed), network, anti-virus, or firewall software.
+If it does fail you can try to install `WVPlots` yourself by doing the following:

 1. Navigate a web browser to <http://winvector.github.io/WVPlots/>.
 2. From there download the file `WVPlots_0.1.tar.gz`.